jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

    * `--skip-auto`
    * `--verbose`

-# Is there a specific order to respect for the options and the commands?
+# What's the specific order to respect for the options and the commands?

-Yes,  according to  the synopsis  in  `$ man  update-alternatives`, the  options should come before the command.
+According to  the synopsis  in `$ man  update-alternatives`, the  options should come before the command.
 Unfortunately, both look the same: they all start with two hyphens.

 ##
-# How to review all alternatives which are not configured in automatic mode?
+# How to review all link groups which are not configured in automatic mode?

     $ update-alternatives --skip-auto --all